EWB – Shonto Irrigation

 Project Description

-The mission of the Shonto Irrigation Project is to enable the Shonto community, a small community located within the Navajo Nation, to resume historically practiced sustainable agriculture.
-Prior to the 1970s, much of the land within the Shonto Valley was able to be farmed without active irrigation using a technique known as dryland farming.
-This practice was possible due to the naturally high water table within the valley resting just below the surface.
-However, in the late 1960s, a significant dam failure initiated severe erosion throughout the small creek that bisects the Shonto Valley.
-This erosion resulted in the lowering of the valley’s water table, making dryland farming no longer feasible.
-Only a handful of families currently farm within the Shonto Valley, in a limited capacity.
-Additionally, many other members of the Shonto community that own land within the valley have expressed to the project’s primary community partners, Felix Fuller and Roland Smallcanyon, their desire to return to the traditional farming techniques of their ancestors.
-Consequently, the objective of the Shonto Irrigation Project is to restore the water table of the Shonto Valley to its previous level in order to enable community members to resume traditional agricultural practices.
+The mission of the Shonto Irrigation Project is to enable the Shonto community, a small community within the Navajo Nation located in northeastern Arizona, to resume traditional practices of sustainable agriculture.
+Prior to the 1970s, much of the land within the Shonto Canyon could be farmed without irrigation using a technique called dryland farming.
+This practice was possible due to the high water table within the area.
+In the late 1960s, a dam failure initiated severe erosion throughout the creek that bisects the Shonto Canyon.
+This erosion lowered the canyon’s water table, making dryland farming no longer feasible.
+Only a handful of families currently farm within the Shonto Canyon, and in limited capacity.
+Several members of the Shonto Community who own land within the Canyon have expressed their desire to return to traditional farming techniques to the Project’s primary community partners, Felix Fuller and Roland Smallcanyon.
+The objective of the Shonto Irrigation Project is to restore the water table of the Shonto Canyon to its historical level so dryland farming becomes feasible again.